Trails at Strouds Run State Park

 Trail Heads

 Going from Athens to the park on Strouds Run Road, this trail head is the first parking area on the left, soon after entering the park.
 There are picnic tables (across the road) and pit toilets here.
-Trails accessible from here: Vista Point Trail (leading to Homestead Trail), Strouds Run Trail (leading to South Lakeview Trail, Pioneer Cemetery Trail, Finger Rock Trail)
+Trails accessible from here: Vista Point Trail (leading to Vista Point Trail), Strouds Run Trail (leading to Hickory Trail, Trace Trail, Finger Rock Trail)

 Pioneer Cemetery Trail Head (Foot and bicycle)

-Going from Athens to the park on Strouds Run Road, this trail head is the first parking area on the right, shortly past the Vista Point Trail Head.
+Going from Athens to the park on Strouds Run Road, this trail head is the first parking area on the right, shortly past the White Pine Trail Head.
 There are picnic tables here.
-Trails accessible from here: Strouds Run Trail (leading to Vista Point Trail, which is foot only), South Lakeview Trail, Pioneer Cemetery Trail, Finger Rock Trail.
+Trails accessible from here: Strouds Run Trail, White Pine Trail (foot only), Hickory Trail, Trace Trail, Finger Rock Trail, Thunderbunny Trail.

 Amphitheater Trail Head (Foot only)

 Going from Athens to the park on Strouds Run Road, take the State Park Road to the left at the head of the lake.
 Go about one block, and turn left, and the amphitheater will be to the left.
 This is in the campground, so campsites are available, as are toilets.
-Trails accessible from here: Homestead Trail (leading to Vista Point Trail)
+Trails accessible from here: Labarthe Run Trail, Vista Point Trail.

 Beaver Pond Trail Head (Foot only)